acf-extended/ACF-Extended/readme.txt

 * **Field Image: Uploader type**
 Choose the uploader type: Basic or native WP uploader

+* **Field Post Object: Allow custom values**
+Allow user to enter custom value which will be saved as a new post

 * **Field Repeater: Stylised button**
 Add style to 'Add Row' button